Military and Paramilitary Activities in and against Nicaragua Case (Nicaragua v United States of America)

 13 Another reservation attached to the US optional clause declaration was the so-called Vandenberg amendment, reserving ‘disputes arising under a multilateral treaty, unless … all parties to the treaty affected by the decision are also parties to the case before the Court’ (ibid para.
 67).
 At the preliminary stage the Court merely commented that it could not determine which parties to the relevant treaties (in particular the UN Charter and the Organization of American States [OAS] Charter) would be ‘affected by the decision’ (ibid) until it considered the merits of the case.
 Thus under Art.
 79 (7) ICJ Rules of Court of 1978 it declared that the objection did not possess an exclusively preliminary character, and in effect joined it to the merits.

 15 There are many difficulties with this approach, as Judge Jennings pointed out in a persuasive dissent (Nicaragua Case [Merits] [Dissenting Opinion of Judge Jennings] 529–38; see also [Dissenting Opinion of Judge Oda] 216–19; [Dissenting Opinion of Judge Schwebel] 302–6).
 The Court focused on the words ‘affected by the decision’ (Nicaragua Case [Jurisdiction of the Court and Admissibility of the Application] para.
 72) in the declaration, but the words ‘disputes arising under a multilateral treaty’ (ibid para.
 69) were just as important.
-The Court tacitly interpreted those words as if they read disputes to the extent that the disputes relate to or involve a multilateral treaty as such.
+The Court tacitly interpreted those words as if they read ‘disputes to the extent that the disputes relate to or involve a multilateral treaty as such’.
 But this ignores the distinction between a dispute and a cause of action.
 The essential dispute between the parties concerned US support for and involvement in the activities of the contras.
 The Vandenberg amendment, despite its obscurity, was intended to limit the Court’s jurisdiction over certain classes of dispute, not its capacity to apply certain sources of law (Treaties, Amendment and Revision; Sources of International Law).
 Parties do not cease to have disputes under a treaty because the ICJ has no jurisdiction over the treaty.
 Provided that a substantive ground of Nicaragua’s complaint against the US was that its conduct violated multilateral treaties in force between the parties, the dispute surely arose under those treaties.
-The fact that the dispute had also been formulated in terms of customary international law was beside the point: there was a single dispute, whether or not there were several grounds of complaint, and that dispute did not cease to meet the description of a dispute arising under a multilateral treaty because it might also be described as a dispute arising under general international law (General International Law [Principles, Rules and Standards]).
+The fact that the dispute had also been, or could be, formulated in terms of customary international law was beside the point: there was a single dispute, whether or not there were several grounds of complaint, and that dispute did not cease to meet the description of a dispute arising under a multilateral treaty because it might also be described as a dispute arising under general international law (General International Law [Principles, Rules and Standards]).
 Distinct aspects of the dispute which related to customary international law obligations—eg as to freedom of navigation—would be in a different category (Navigation, Freedom of).

 16 Moreover, to say that the dispute arose under general international law, when the governing provisions were those of a multilateral treaty, was to misstate the position.
 The OAS Charter bound the parties as a treaty, not as customary international law.
 Without a finding that the relevant provisions of the OAS Charter had the status of peremptory norms (and the Court carefully avoided such a finding), the operative legal provisions were those of the treaty as such.
 A treaty prevails over custom unless the customary rule concerned has the status of a peremptory norm.
 Since the breach of the OAS Charter was a substantial and substantive ground of Nicaragua’s complaint, that should have been enough to exclude the Court’s jurisdiction under the Vandenberg amendment.